Marcus Lemonis Vs KOTA Longboards

 In this episode of The Profit, Marcus Lemonis visits KOTA Longboards.
 KOTA Longboards is a skateboard company that specializes in handcrafted high-quality skateboards.
 Mike and Nikki Maloney are the business owners who started KOTA Longboards in 2012.
 The company is proud that every product is made for performance and comfort.
 It allows the riders to control their speed and direction.
 KOTA stands for “Knight of the Air.”

 Marcus visits KOTA Longboards in Denver, Colorado with hopes of making a deal.
-He wants to see if what help he can offer the company to provide its customers the freedom of landsurfing with their longboards.
+He wants to see if what help he can offer the company to provide its customers with the freedom of landsurfing with their longboards.
 Mike was a former US Navy pilot who has no business experience and has no solid business plan.

-KOTA Longboards is facing a lot of problems like a limited product line and high employee turnover rate.
+KOTA Longboards is facing a lot of problems like a limited product line and a high employee turnover rate.
 Marcus loves the products and he thinks that it is smart for him to invest.
 However, when he visits the location, he was dismayed that the company has only one length and size for all their products.